Cadlaxa/OpenUtau-Dictionary-Editor/OU Dictionary Editor/Readme.md

 **`(9/--/24)`**
 - Ensure ascii is false when dumping the data on json
 - G2p combobox are now alphabetically arranged
-- Add support for Diffsinger Phoneme Replacement entries
+- Add support for Diffsinger Phoneme Replacement entries on Symbols Editor
 - Fixes to YAML dump
+- Add saving window for template saving
+- Add entry drag for Symbols Editor

 **`(8/03/24)`**
 - Add file drag and drop file support to open them directly